-McClintock and Strong, Cyclopedia of Biblical Theological and Ecclesiastical Literature, op. cit., vol. II, p.
-305.
+1 McClintock and Strong, Cyclopedia of Biblical Theological and Ecclesiastical Literature, op. cit., vol. II, page 305.

-Dr. Nelson Glueck is generally acknowledged as the leading Palestinian archaeologist of our time.
-With regard to his studies and relevant Scripture he wrote: "As a matter of fact, however, it may be stated categorically that no archaeological discovery has ever controverted a biblical reference.
-Scores of archaeological findings have been made which confirm in clear outline or in exact detail historical statements in the Bible"; Rivers in the Desert, (New York: Farrar, Strauss & Cudahy, 1959), p.
+2 Dr. Nelson Glueck is generally acknowledged as the leading Palestinian archaeologist of our time.
+With regard to his studies and relevant Scripture he wrote:

+[&]quot;As a matter of fact, however, it may be stated categorically that no archaeological discovery has ever controverted a biblical reference.
+Scores of archaeological findings have been made which confirm in clear outline or in exact detail historical statements in the Bible."

+Rivers in the Desert, (New York: Farrar, Strauss and Cudahy, 1959), p.
 31.